dugajean/pouch/README.md

 --------

-If some classes within the namespace need parameters and further setup (such as a constructor), you should provide a second parameter to `Pouch::registerNamespaces`, which allows you to override the anything that's about to be created automatically.
+If some classes within the namespace need parameters and further setup (such as a constructor), you should provide a second parameter to `Pouch::registerNamespaces`, which allows you to override anything that's about to be created automatically.

 ```php
 <?php